Understanding the Indian Act: An Interview with Community Partnerships

 Dr. Susan Dion, David Plain, Cecil Isaac, Susie Jones baa,

 Potawatomi-Lenapé Aamjiwnaang First Nation Bkejwanong Territory Bkejwanong Territory

 On the April 2019 PD Day, educators across the school board had an opportunity to learn from Dr. Susan Dion in her talk to develop an understanding of relationships and perspectives across history to present times.
 Throughout Dr. Dion’s timeline presentation, educators submitted questions for reflection.
 We were reminded about the importance of learning within our local context, and we were fortunate to have community partners join us throughout her presentations.

 We acknowledge the open dialogue among our community partners and the meaningful relationships we are building.
 Asking questions, connecting classroom conversations, building relationships, and taking time to learn are all important steps towards reconciliation.

-The following are answers to questions around the Indian Act from our community partners.
+The following are answers to questions about the Indian Act from our community partners.

 Why didn’t the Indigenous population fight back against the Indian Act?
 Why didn’t they fight over their land and rights?
 Especially once the promises of the treaties were not being kept?

 Susan: Indigenous people have always resisted.
 This question is about power and resistance.
 And while we have always resisted in many ways since the time of first contact settlers/colonizers have had more power.
 As I said in my talk the impact of disease, Christianity, weapons impacted Indigenous people's response to new comers as did our worldviews.